im-alexis/Superstrings/README.md

 # Superstrings

-This is a Project 1 for ECE 312 Spring 2022.
+This is Project 1 for ECE 312 Spring 2022.

 The idea behind this project to be able to traverse through stings.